munificent/craftinginterpreters/book/closures.md

 of the function's upvalues.
 The next byte is the local slot or upvalue index to capture.

-This odd encoding means we need some bespoke support in the disassembler:
+This odd encoding means we need some bespoke support in the disassembly code for `OP_CLOSURE`:

-^code disassemble-upvalues (2 before, 1 after)
+^code disassemble-upvalues (4 before, 1 after)

 For example, take this script: